leonardomarcao/PFA/README.md

 3. Extract the PFA-master.zip

 ### Setting Up PFA Project
+1. Run PFA.sql using PostgreSQL
-1. Open up Eclipse.
+2. Open up Eclipse.
-2. Open project.
+3. Open project.
-3. Verify and set up dependences libraries
+4. Verify and set up dependences libraries
-4. Add source folder called "resources" (the configuration will used by Hibernate)
+5. Add source folder called "resources" (the configuration will used by Hibernate)
+6. Set up Hibernate.cfg.xml
-5. Go to in Run configuration (using Eclipse IDE) and on VM Options put the following:
+7. Go to in Run configuration (using Eclipse IDE) and on VM Options put the following:
-`--add-modules java.xml.bind` (this is caused by JDK 10.0.2, because Hibernate tries to use for the "hibernate.cfg. xml)
+`--add-modules java.xml.bind` (this is caused by JDK 10.0.2, because Hibernate tries to use module xml.bind for the hibernate.cfg. xml)

 ## License

 MIT License

-Copyright (c) 2018 Leonardo Marc„o
+Copyright (c) 2018 Leonardo Marc√£o

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal